-For ELT(DT)s not transmitting the 3LD aircraft operator designator in PDF-2 the repetition period, T_R , between the beginnings of two successive transmissions (see Figure A.3) shall be randomised over the range of 27.0 to 30.0 seconds after the transmission of the 42th burst (which occurs approximately 300 seconds after activation).
-From burst number 1 to burst number 24 (corresponding approximately to the first 120 seconds after activation), the repetition period shall be 5.0 seconds (+0/-0.2s) without randomisation.
-From burst number 24 to burst number 42 (corresponding approximately to the period of between 120 seconds and 300 seconds after activation), the repetition period shall be 10 seconds (+0/-0.2s) without randomization.
+For ELT(DT)s not transmitting the 3LD aircraft operator designator in PDF-2 the repetition period, T_R , between the beginnings of two successive transmissions (see Figure A.3) shall be randomised with uniform (flat) distribution over the range of 27.0 to 30.0 seconds after the transmission of the 42nd burst (which occurs approximately 300 seconds after activation).
+From burst number 1 to burst number 24 (corresponding approximately to the first 120 seconds after activation), the repetition period shall be 5.0 seconds (+0/ -0.2s) without randomisation.
+From burst number 24 to burst number 42 (corresponding approximately to the period of between 120 seconds and 300 seconds after activation), the repetition period shall be 10 seconds (+0/ -0.2s) without randomization.
 The results of the repetition period measurements during the first 42 bursts shall be recorded in Table F.1.
-At least 18 successive measurements shall be made after the 42nd burst.
-The standard deviation of at least 18 measured values of T_R shall be greater than 0.8 seconds.
-The minimum value of T_R observed shall be between 27.0 and 27.2 seconds, the maximum value of T_R observed shall be between 29.8 and 30.0 seconds.
+The standard deviation of T_R measured over 18 successive bursts commencing with burst 43 shall be greater than 0.8 seconds.
+The minimum value of T_R observed over the 18 successive bursts shall be between 27.0 and 27.2 seconds, the maximum value of T_R observed over the 18 successive bursts shall be between 29.8 and 30.0 seconds.
 The standard deviation, average, maximum and minimum values of T_R shall be recorded in Table F.1.